gmikecarr/Identity/README.md

 5) Package names are consistent, ie. the name used in the dependency list for a parent package is the same as the name used in the dependant package Identity file.
 The future intention is to be able to generate a dependency tree for each package.

 6) Package names are unique.

+7) Licenses are all named licenses, in practice this is not true, we have unique licences.

 Limitations
 -----------